Watering eyes are common and often get better on their own, but treatment may be needed if the watering affects your daily activities.

 If treatment is needed, it will depend on what the cause is.

-- eyedrops can help if your eyes are dry or infected
+- eyedrops can help if your eyes are dry

 - medicines can help if you have an allergy